 Great, big, enormous #momfail.

 I wanted to share.
 I wanted to tell others about this pain in my heart.
 I wanted to share about my ache to make things better.
 I craved advice from someone who could sympathize.
-Yet I couldn’t bring myself to tell others about this incident because I felt like I would be judged… harshly.Check out these tips for what to do when you're disappointed in your #parenting Click To Tweet
+Yet I couldn’t bring myself to tell others about this incident because I worried about being judged… harshly.Check out these tips for what to do when you're disappointed in your #parenting Click To Tweet

 What to do when you’re disappointed in your parenting.